NUWCDIVNPT/stig-manager/README.md

 - Have an account on Docker Hub
 - Pull the Oracle Database 12.2.0.1 image using your Docker Hub account

-*The initialization process has dependencies requiring you to run the orchestration on a Linux host.
-We will remove this dependency shortly and will support Docker Desktop for Windows and Mac.*

 ## Limitations of the Classic orchestration
 - The Apache server is configured to perform Basic Authentication
 - You cannot reliably logout of Basic Authentication without closing the browser.
 The logout function in STIG Manager does not work with all browsers when using Basic Authentication.
 The new API and client use OpenID Connect tokens and the logout feature works as designed.